Yuri Usachov: Mir EO-21

-From February 21 to September 2, 1996, Usachov served as a Board Engineer of the Mir EO-21 expedition.
-The Soyuz TM-23 spacecraft carrying Usachov with cosmonaut Yuri Onufriyenko lifted off from the Baikonur Cosmodrome on February 21, 1996, at 12:34:05 UTC.
+From 21 February to 2 September 1996, Usachov served as a Board Engineer of the Mir EO-21 expedition.
+The Soyuz TM-23 spacecraft carrying Usachov with cosmonaut Yuri Onufriyenko lifted off from the Baikonur Cosmodrome on 21 February 1996, at 12:34:05 UTC.
 After two days of autonomous flight, the Soyuz spacecraft docked with the Mir space station's forward-facing port on February 23 at 14:20 UTC.
 One month later, he and Onufriyenko were joined by NASA astronaut Shannon Lucid.
 During Mir-21 Usachev performed numerous research experiments.
-The new module Priroda, the seventh and final module of the Mir Space Station arrived on April 26, 1996.
+The new module Priroda, the seventh and final module of the Mir Space Station arrived on 26 April 1996.
 Its primary purpose was to conduct Earth resource experiments through remote sensing and to develop and verify remote sensing methods.
 During Mir EO-21 supplies arrived with the Progress M-31 spacecraft.
 Usachov and Onufriyenko were joined by French astronaut Claudie André-Deshays after the departure of Shannon Lucid.

-On September 2, 1996, Usachov, Yuri Onufriyenko and Claudie André-Deshays returned to Earth on board the Soyuz TM-23 capsule.
+On 2 September 1996, Usachov, Yuri Onufriyenko and Claudie André-Deshays returned to Earth on board the Soyuz TM-23 capsule.
 The spacecraft landed at 07:41:40 UTC 108 km south west of Akmola (Tselinograd).
 On board Soyuz TM-23 and Mir, Usachov spent 193 days in space.